 About Jesper Petersson

-Jesper is since 2021 the principal investigator for the Forte financed project "Beyond Covid?
+Jesper is the principal investigator for the Forte financed project "Beyond Covid?
 Using Patient Knowledge to Improve the Care and Management of Long Covid Sufferers".
-Project period: 2022-2026.
+Project period: 2023-2026.

 Link to project description:

-Jesper is since 2017 the principal investigator for the Forte financed project Online medical records with patient access: How do they affect doctors' practice, profession and patient relations?
-Project period: 2017-2023.
+Jesper was between 2017-2022 the principal investigator for the Forte financed project Online medical records with patient access: How do they affect doctors' practice, profession and patient relations?

 Link to project description:

-Jesper is also part of the project Governance of transboundary risk: The Göta Älv water system, sponsored by FORMAS.
+Jesper has also been (2016-2019) a part of the project Governance of transboundary risk: The Göta Älv water system, sponsored by FORMAS.
 He was further affiliated to the Nordic collaboration project The future of work: Opportunities and challenges for the Nordic models, financed by The Nordic Council of Ministers.

-Teaching duties include lecturing in introductory courses to Sociology and the continuation course “Risk, Power and Morale: Controversies in a Science Based Society”.
-He also supervises undergraduate, graduate and master theses.
+Teaching duties include lecturing in introductory courses to Sociology and the continuation course “Risk, Power and Morale: Controversies in a Science Based Society”, as well as teaching duties at a national Phd-course in Science and Technology Studies.
+He also teach at the Teaching Education Programme at various levels.
+Moreover he also supervises undergraduate, graduate and master theses.